khalido/blog/posts/building_this_blog.md

 todo: decide on one.

+Things to implement using css:

+- a floating toc, like so many websites have it these days.
+I like tocs.

-### Search
+## Search

 Search.
 I want search.
 This is pretty straightforward, we need a list of content and some javascript to do the searching.
+Jupyter notebooks mess this up as the converted markdown files have a bunch of js and other cruft.

 To just search post titles is pretty easy, from direct js to algolias [autocomplete library](https://github.com/algolia/autocomplete).